AdaCore/spark2014/lrm/source/packages.rst

 by one or more state abstractions, with each pair of state abstractions representing disjoint sets of hidden variables.

-If a subprogram P with a Global Aspect is declared in the ``visible_part`` of a package and P reads or updates any of the hidden state of the package then P must include in its Global Aspect the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a Depends aspect then the abstract state names must appear as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.
+If a subprogram P with a Global aspect is declared in the ``visible_part`` of a package and P reads or updates any of the hidden state of the package then P must include in its Global aspect the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a Depends aspect then the abstract state names must appear as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.

-The Abstract State Aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition`` must follow the grammar of ``abstract_state_list`` given below.
+The Abstract State aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Abstract_State and the ``aspect_definition`` must follow the grammar of ``abstract_state_list`` given below.